 A string of symptoms without detail is confusing and doesn’t give me enough information to evaluate any of them.

-BE HONEST ABOUT YOUR HEALTH AND LIFE
+BE HONEST ABOUT YOUR MEDICAL HISTORY AND LIFESTYLE

 Sometimes patients leave out important information due to forgetting, thinking it’s not important, embarrassment, or fear.
 But that may be the very piece of data I need to pinpoint what’s wrong.